oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 ## API E-Wallet Aggregator
 E-Wallet API allows clients to charge and receive payments directly from Indonesia's top e-wallet providers.
-With one integration, they are able to get access to all of OY’s available e-wallets and the upcoming e-wallet integrations.
+With one integration, they are able to get access to all of OY’s available e-wallets.
 ### Flow
 ![E-wallet Aggregator Flow](images/acceptingPayments/ewalletAggregator/ewallet_aggregator_sequence.png)
 ### Features
 #### Support multiple E-wallets
 Our E-wallet Aggregator product support e-wallet transactions from these issuers:

 - ShopeePay
 - LinkAja
 - DANA